-Ellen comes in, “Steaks, charred and medium rare, I see Mani has the rest organized.
+Ellen comes in, “Steaks, charred and not quite medium rare, I see Mani has the rest organized.
 Sarah, perhaps you can pour the cabernet, a particularly nice ninety eight I had a devil of a time finding.”

 Gerard swirls the deep scarlet liquid in his glass, sniffs, “Dear girl, this is no ordinary cab, my congratulations.”